-The employment situation among the American Indian population of the region was much worse than for the counties' populations as a whole.
+The employment situation among the American Indian population of the region was much worse than for the counties' populations as a whole. has historically been substantially worse than for the counties'

+populations as a whole.
 Very high unemployment rates for both 1990 and 2000 indicate that meaningful employment for this group has been a chronic problem.
 Between 12.4% and 34.0% of the populations on the area's reservations were unemployed in 2000 (table 20).
-The lowest unemployment rate for any reservation was twice that of the state as a whole.
+Historical data suggest that high unemployment among these residents is a chronic issue.
+The 2000 Census reported unemployment rates of between 12.4% and 34.0% of the populations on the area's reservations (table 25).
+(The 2000 Census reported no unemployment among the residents of the Jamestown S'Klallam Reservation.
+However, the low population numbers and sampling methodology limits the applicability of the data.)
+The lowest unemployment rate for any reservation was more than twice that of the state as a whole.